 Bachelors degree, college transcript, two letters of recommendation, a personal essay, and a confirmation letter from Peace Corps indicating your service.
 MAT students will also need to pass the MTEL Certification Test: Communications and Literacy.

 Please visit here.
-Complete a program application as well as a financial aid application to receive your Peace Corps Coverdell Scholarship.
+Complete a program application as well as a scholarship application to receive your Peace Corps Coverdell Scholarship

 - Option to pursue degree part time while receiving the Coverdell Fellowship

-Classes are offered in the evenings and online, see program descriptions for more details.
+Classes are designed for working professionals, with courses offered online, in the evenings, and over the summer.
+See program descriptions for more details.